vasanthasenan-m/netcore/README.md

-# Sample ASP.NET Core application for Azure Pipelines docs
+# ASP.NET Core application for Azure Pipelines and Working the tasks in repository

 For information on how to set up a pipeline for this repository, see [Create your first pipeline](https://docs.microsoft.com/azure/devops/pipelines/get-started-yaml?view=azure-devops).
 For more information on building .NET Core applications, see [.NET Core](https://docs.microsoft.com/azure/devops/pipelines/languages/dotnet-core?view=azure-devops).